The AI People Operations Panel Debate

 Gen Z and new graduates are entering a world of work that looks nothing like the one before it with new expectations around purpose, flexibility, and growth.
 But do employers really know how to engage and develop this generation effectively?
 This 30-minute session explores the changing dynamics of early career development, what young professionals truly value, and how organisations can adapt recruitment, onboarding, and learning practices to attract, grow, and retain Gen Z talent.
 It will share practical insights on rethinking graduate programmes / apprenticeships, coaching approaches, and career pathways to create a workforce that’s both future-ready and purpose-driven.

-Speaker: Maria Proctor
+Speaker: Marie Proctor

 Organization: Selecta